Technology / Networking

 What is Black Box Testing in Penetration Testing?

-Quick definition: Black box testing is a term used in any software testing — not exclusively penetration testing.
-The name comes from the idea that a user's inputs go into a "black box" and the software's outputs come out: the user doesn't know what happens inside the black box to produce those outputs.
-In a broad sense, usually in software testing, black box testing is a method of testing for functionality without any knowledge of what the internal code looks like.
-In penetration testing, black box testing is searching for vulnerabilities without any credentials or intimate knowledge of the system's or network's set-up.
+Black box testing is a term used in any software testing — not exclusively penetration testing.
+The name comes from the idea that a user's inputs go into a "black box," and the software's outputs come out: the user doesn't know what happens inside the black box to produce those outputs.

 What is White Box Testing in Penetration Testing?

-Quick definition: White box testing is also a term that's used in any software testing.
-In white box testing, the internal structure and design of the code itself is being tested.
-The name comes from the idea that it's the exact opposite of black box testing: the detailed workings of the code, programming, network connections and system details are not only known, but being manipulated during the test.
-In a broad sense, white box testing is a method of testing for internal details about the code.
-In penetration testing, white box testing is searching for vulnerabilities with full access to all components of the target network, system, or application's source code.
+White box testing is also a term used in software testing.
+In white box testing, the internal structure and design of the code are being tested.
+The name comes from the idea that it's the exact opposite of black box testing: the detailed workings of the code, programming, network connections, and system details are not only known but manipulated during the test.

 What is Gray Box Testing in Penetration Testing?